simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/dumpwallet.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Bitcoin Cash Node 0.10.0*

 Create a wallet dump and then print its first 10 lines.